Distributed Dual Subgradient Methods with Averaging and Applications to Grid Optimization: The dual subgradient method with averaging

 We briefly remark on the implication of Theorem \ref{thm:main} on the sub-optimality of $\v{x}(T)$ and the constraint violation, separately.
 Call the right hand side of the upper bound in \eqref{eq:result} as $C'/\sqrt{T}$.
 Then, we infer

 since $\Pcal^\star$ dominates the dual function, and the second summand of $\mathscr{V}_T$ in \eqref{eq:V.def} is non-negative.
 Also, combining the two inequalities in \eqref{eq:result}, we get

 Thus, the last primal and the dual iterate exhibit an $\Ocal(1/\sqrt{T})$ sub-optimality.
-Note that the dual function is non-smooth at an optimum.
-This convergence rate is therefore order-optimal, given \cite[Theorem 3.2.1]{Nesterov04}.
-Faster convergence guarantees via acceleration require Lipschitz gradients, e.g., in \cite{qu2019accelerated}.
-Such guarantees remain untenable in dual subgradient settings.
+The dual function can be nonsmooth at an optimum.
+This convergence rate is therefore order-optimal, given \cite[Theorem 3.2.1]{Nesterov04}. { Faster convergence guarantees through a Nesterov-style acceleration require stronger assumptions.
+See Section \ref{sec:TD_coordination} and Appendix \ref{sec:dual_func} for a discussion.}

-Bounding the constraint violation alone using Theorem \ref{thm:main} proves more challenging.
+Providing the same rate for constraint violation using Theorem \ref{thm:main} remains challenging.
 The difficulty stems from the fact that, unless $\v{x}(T)$ is feasible in $\Pcal$, the primal-dual gap can assume negative values.
 However, this gap is bounded below.
 Using \eqref{eq:result.opt.gap}, we obtain

 The constant $D_f\geq 0$ is finite, owing to the compact nature of $\Xset$.
 Then, \eqref{eq:result} implies